B.S., Yale University; Ph.D., Massachusetts Institute of Technology

-Continuing study of physical model and salt content of campus water, ICP-OES analysis of water; X-ray diffraction of complex mixtures.
+Continuing study of physical model and salt content of local community and campus water supply, ICP-OES analysis of water; Ion chromatography.

 My teaching has become focused on environmental topics, including groundwater hydrogeology.
-A continuing interest in volcanism in the Blue Hills initiated a seminar class on physical volcanism, with a field laboratory component in Hawaii and California in January.
-I continue to enjoy teaching introductory geoscience on a regular basis.
+I continue to enjoy teaching introductory geoscience and oceanography on a regular basis.